Monday, December 12, 2016

 This movie is amazing to look at and a whole lot of fun, but it doesn’t have that extra ingredient the other Pixar films had.
 It could possibly be that there’s not so much going on here, and not a child character we can relate to.
 Ebert ended his review by saying, “I wonder if the movie's primary audience, which skews young, will much care about the 1950s and its cars.
 Maybe they will.
 Of all decades, the 1950s seems to have the most staying power; like Archie and Jughead, the decade stays forever young, perhaps because that's when modern teenagers were invented.”

 Like I have stated, this movie doesn’t deserve all the hate people give it.
 I personally think this was an enjoyable movie and one of the best Pixar ever came out with.
+I saw this in the theaters with my younger cousins and we enjoyed it a lot.
 Don’t listen to people like Doug Walker, who hate this movie.
 I know that there could have been something better, but for a Pixar movie geared towards kids, this movie did a great job.
 See it for yourself and I promise you’ll love it.

 Stay tuned tomorrow when we look at an actually cute movie the company came out with in “Disney’s Pixar Month.”